ABAP Unit

 Test execution for single programs is possible from within the editors.
 Newer versions of ABAP Unit (>= SAP_BASIS 7.02) offer an integration with coverage metrics and a report to schedule automatic test execution with mail notification.
 ABAP Unit offers no feature to define test suites programmatically.
 Mass runs for entire packages can be executed with the Code Inspector integration only.

+A mocking framework inspired by the fluent interface of EasyMock is provided with the ABAP class CL_ABAP_TESTDOUBLE.

+Test seams (since ABAP release 7.50) allow rewriting productive code during unit tests.
+This allows, for example, database accesses or RFC calls to be overwritten in unit tests.